Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Lethargy and weakness

-While there is no surefire way to treat CKD, some ways to help manage the disease are fluid therapy and prescription diets.
+While there is no definite way to treat CKD, some ways to help manage the disease are fluid therapy and prescription diets.
 Fluid therapy utilizes IV fluids to regulate your cat’s hydration levels and prevent dehydration.

-By using specially formulated and prescription diets, you can help reduce the protein, phosphorus, and sodium intake of cats to help reduce the workload of the kidneys.
+Through specially formulated and prescription diets, you can help reduce the protein, phosphorus, and sodium intake of cats to help reduce the workload of the kidneys.

 1. Hypertension